 Some areas can seem dry on the surface, such as concrete and Marblesheen/Pebblecrete yet in cooler winter weather may be quite wet inside.
 So do check for Hydrostatic pressure issues.
-If too wet, once painted with V790 it will draw moisture under the coating and may cause blisters to develop.
-This will be more likely with darker V790 colours.
+If too wet, once painted with PAINTNFORGET it will draw moisture under the coating and may cause blisters to develop.
+This will be more likely with darker PAINTNFORGET (And E4115) colours.
 Such blisters will break when pool full and require recoating.
 Best deal with it when pool empty and they show up after first coat.
 Cut back, allow to dry out for several days and recoat.
+As a comment keep murals near upper 1/2 of wall to see to best effect.
+On floor anywhere seems fine.
+If too deep in water effect is often lost.
+To make different colours mix up sufficient PAINTNFORGET (And E4115) Resin and Hardener (touch up kits) in the key colours and then mix in any colour mix you require much as for oil paints.
+You have about 60 minutes working life. (don't forget to mix resin and hardener first, before mixing different colours together to get the colour you need).
+There are a good range of colours in touch up kits to create a wide range of colours and images.

-To check if sufficiently dry, tape a piece of clear polythene sheet (400 x 400 mm) and leave for at least 16 hours.
+To check if sufficiently dry, tape a piece of clear or black polythene sheet (400 x 400 mm) and leave for at least 16 hours.
 Do this over several areas of the surface.
 If there is moisture (droplets) on the underside of the plastic sheet, then it indicates there is too much moisture for good adhesion.
 Allow pool to dry out before application.
+Recheck again.

-Application of V 790 on damp - wet surfaces may result in loss of adhesion and coating failure.
+Application of PAINTNFORGET (And E4115) on damp - wet surfaces may result in loss of adhesion and coating failure.
 Before application check weather conditions.
-What is expected over the next day or so?
+What is expected over the next day or so

-3.2.
-Application
+3.2 Application

-V790 is normally applied in 2-3 coats.
+PAINTNFORGET (And E4115) is normally applied in 2-3 coats.
 On porous, friable or soft surfaces a Primer coat of WB epoxy E2100 is used.
 This binds and seals the surface to provide a longer lasting finish.
-On rough, uneven surfaces and smooth uneven textured substrates should be skim coated before application of E2100-Primer, to provide suitable surface.
-Note: V 790 is a "thin" coating and does not hide surface imperfections or rough profiles.
-A 3rd coat of V790 in high wear areas is recommended.
-A 3rd V790 coat will add life to the coating in high wear areas, by giving greater thickness.
+On rough, uneven surfaces and smooth uneven textured substrates should be skim coated before application of E2100 Primer, to provide suitable surface.
+Note: PAINTNFORGET is a "thin" coating and does not hide surface imperfections or rough profiles.
+A 3rd coat of PAINTNFORGET in high wear areas is recommended.
+A 3rd PAINTNFORGET coat will add life to the coating in high wear areas, by giving greater thickness.

-- Most pools are about $9 \times 4 \text{ M}$ and 1-2 M deep and will give an area of about 75-80 Sq M. HOWEVER do measure your pool and work it out correctly.
+• Most pools are about $9 \times 4 \text{ M}$ and 1 - 2 M deep and will give an area of about 75 - 80 Sq M. HOWEVER do measure your pool and work it out correctly.
 Contact us if not sure.
-Under measuring will lead to insufficient V790 and a shortened life. - Porous, rough and high wear areas need more material than smooth surfaces or (low wear areas) like at the deep end. - Dew, mist, drizzle, rain, frost, cool moist air or contaminated run off water will cause a partial V
+Under measuring will lead to insufficient PAINTNFORGET (And E4115) and a shortened life.

+• Porous, rough, and high wear areas need more material than smooth surfaces or (low wear areas) like at the deep end.

-790 cure, meaning inferior performance and lower gloss level and discolouration/ fading.
+• Dew, mist, drizzle, rain, frost, cool moist air, or contaminated run off water will cause a partial PAINTNFORGET (And E4115) cure, meaning inferior performance and lower gloss level and discolouration/ fading.
 This is more so in cool climates with low ground temperatures, and shaded areas or below leaking pipes.
 Dark colours will make any such issues more noticeable.

-Before starting application check Chapter 3.1.
+• Before starting application check Chapter 3.1.